pyeventsourcing/eventsourcing/docs/topics/process.rst

 In this test, a new aggregate is created by the policy, and checked by the test.
 The test is able to check the new aggregate because the new aggregate is returned by the policy.
 Policies should normally return new aggregates to the caller.
-Remember, do not call the ``__save__()`` method of new aggregates in a process
-policy: pending events will be collected after the ``policy()`` method has returned.
+Remember, do not call the ``__save__()`` method of aggregates in a process policy: pending events will be collected after the ``policy()`` method has returned.

-If a policy retrieves and changes an already existing aggregate, the aggregate does not need to be returned by the policy to the caller.
-The test will already have a reference to the aggregate, because it will have constructed the aggregate before passing it to the policy, so the test will be in a good position to check the aggregate changes as expected.
+Please note, although it is necessary to return new aggregates, if a policy retrieves and changes an already existing aggregate, the aggregate does not need to be returned by the policy to the caller.
+The ``Process`` can detect which aggregates were used from the repository, and these aggregates can be examined for pending events.
+It isn't necessary to return changed aggregates for testing purposes, since the test will already have a reference to the aggregate, because it will have constructed the aggregate before passing it to the policy, so the test will already be in a good position to check already existing aggregates are changed by the policy as expected.

 The policy should never call aggregate ``__save__()`` methods, because events will not be committed atomically with the tracking record, and so the processing will not be